 Goal 1: Adjacent land uses should be compatible.
 (Sector Plan) 2 Key Principles: Address the "over-zoning" of properties in the Govalle/Johnston Terrace Neighborhood Planning Area.
-(Sector Plan and modified by Gov/JT) Non-residential development should not adversely affect existing businesses or neighborhoods, either by increases in traffic, noise pollutants, or other safety hazards.
-(Sector Plan) Goal 2: Preserve and protect current and future single-family neighborhoods.
-(Gov/JT) ey Principles: Initiate appropriate rezoning to preserve and protect established and planned single-family neighborhoods.
+(Sector Plan and modified by Gov/JT) Non-residential development should not adversely affect existing businesses or neighborhoods, either by increases in traffic, noise, pollutants, or other safety hazards.
+(Sector Plan) Goa l 2: Preserve and protect current and future single-family neighborhoods.
+(Gov/JT) Key Principles: In Initiate appropriate rezoning to preserve and protect established and planned single-family neighborhoods.
 (Gov/JT) Encourage higher density residential developments to locate near major intersections, and in locations that minimize conflicts with lower density single-family neighborhoods.
 (Sector Plan) Encourage higher density non-residential land uses to locate near major intersections and in industrial districts/business parks.

-(Sector Plan)

-Goal 3: Develop a balanced and varied pattern of land use.
-(Sector and work in the area.
+(Sector Plan) Go al 3: Develop a balanced and varied pattern of land use.
+(Sector Plan) Kej / Principles: Provide a balance of land use and zoning for people to both live and work in the area.
+(Gov/JT) Encourage mixed use so that residential uses are allowed on some commercial properties.
+(Gov/JT) Provide opportunities for land uses that serve the needs of daily life (live, work, play, shop) in a convenient and wakable environment.
+(Gov/JT) ¢ Goal 4: Create and preserve a sense of "human scale" to the built environment of the neighborhood.
+(Gov/JT) ĸ éy Principles: Ensure that new development and redevelopment respects the existing scale and character of the planning area.
 (Gov/JT)